Cungkup: Cemeteries

 Traditionally, Islamic graves in Indonesia are characterized by three things, which are a grave, a tombstone, and a cungkup.
 Cungkup are generally built for people who were highly respected in their communities since cungkup are meant to protect the grave.
 Some notable graves with Cungkup built for them are Sukarno's grave in Blitar, Tuanku Imam Bonjol's grave in Minahasa, and W.R.
 Supratman's grave in Surabaya The construction of cungkup are usually found in the islands of Java, Sumatra, and Sulawesi, though they are not fully exclusive to these places.

 Inscriptions

-Cungkup are also built for inscriptions if it's outside, this is so it doesn't get damaged by the weather among other things.
-Usually inscriptions shown in a museum will have a cungkup dedicated to it if it isn't protected by a glass case.
+Cungkup is also built for inscriptions if it's outside, this is so it doesn't get damaged by the weather among other things.
+Usually, inscriptions shown in a museum will have a cungkup dedicated to it if it isn't protected by a glass case.

 Nameplates

 Nameplates for office buildings and other important buildings usually have a cungkup protecting it.
 This serves as a protection for the nameplate since they are susceptible to weather damage and rust.